Honeypot-R8o/ARP-Alert/README.md

 # ARP-Alert
-Software send an Email-Alert if a new Device is connected to your Network.
+Software send an Email when a new Device is connected to your Network.
 For Raspberry Pi<br>
 <br>
 Installation on Rasperry Pi:<br>
 <br>